burcakotlu/GLANET/docs/source/tutorial.rst

 	Regulatory Sequence Analysis makes use of RSAT web services.

 9)	**Job Name**:
 	Please give a job name which can be any valid string.
 	Choose shorter job name so that folder names do not exceed the allowable length.
-	Default is NoName.
+	Default is *NoName*.

 --------------------
 Command-Line Options